tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 least 2 (here `lfc >= 1 | lfc <= -1`) plus p-values of 0.5 or lower.
 Note, all
 intermediate and final results are stored in logical matrices.
-In addition to boolean comparisons, one can apply basic mathematical operations, such as calculating the sum across many matrices.
+In addition to boolean comparisons, one can apply basic mathematical operations, such as calculating the sum of each cell across many matrices.
 This returns a numeric matix of integers representing the counts of `TRUE` values in each position of the considered logical matrices.
 Subsequently, one can perform summary and filtering routines on these count-based matrices which is convenient when